azubr/cv/contents/sections/experience.md

 Senior Software Engineer, Architect, Blockchain Specialist (1 year)
 ---------------------------------------------------------------------
-* Architecture and full development of blockchain part of Liquifi V1 (Solidity)
+* Architecture and full development of blockchain part of Liquifi V1 (Solidity, Hardhat, web3.js)
 * Participation in protocol design and math
 * Development of Liquifi V2 on Cardano blockchain (Haskell)
 * Backend development of Liquifi V2 for Cardano (Haskell)